PaulSolt/Auto-Layout-Book/Auto Layout Book Outline.md

 FUTURE
 17. Placeholder constraints???
 When?

-* Make UI static screen, but enable scroll if Dynamic Text increases (flag?)
+* Make UI static screen, "but enable scroll if Dynamic Text increases"(flag?)
 * Decide what max text size you want to support
 * Increasing button size (inset vs. larger frame)
 	* Techniques and strategies